a3r0id/slow-blade/README.md

 With that being said, this has proven to be somewhat effective for busywork like active recon and attack surface mapping.
 (Tested on Windows 11 / Docker Desktop - RTX 2080 SUPER)

-*This is not meant to be used for illegal activity, and should only be used in a sandbox or for controlled CTF excercises.*
+> [!CAUTION]

-*I, as the developer, hold no responsibility for how you use this.*
+> *This is not meant to be used for illegal activity, and should only be used in a sandbox or for controlled CTF excercises.
+I, as the developer, hold no responsibility for how you use this.*

 ## Install